OlegEremenko991/AirportsList/README.md

 # AlarStudios_TestTask
 This is a test task.
+Below you can read the requirements.

 ## Login screen
 1. Shows text fields for login and password, and the "Log in" button.